When will Microsoft end support for your version of Windows or Office? | ZDNet

 That assurance of support is especially important for business customers, who tend to be conservative in their approach to upgrades.

-Historically, the support lifecycle for each new version of Windows or Office is 10 years, with mainstream support for five years and extended support for another five years.
+For more than a decade, the support lifecycle for each new version of Windows or Office was 10 years, with mainstream support for five years and extended support for another five years.
 (For details on what each support phase means and how end-of-support dates are calculated, see the end of this post.)

-The 10-year support lifecycle is in the process of changing, as Microsoft moves to its "Windows as a service" and Office 365 subscription models.
-But for a few more years, at least, shrink-wrapped software is still alive and kicking.
+That 10-year support lifecycle is rapidly fading away, as Microsoft moves to its "Windows as a service" and Office 365 subscription models.
+For a few more years, software sold under the Fixed Lifecycle Policy is still alive and kicking.
+But it's rapidly being supplanted by products like the Windows 10 Semi-Annual Channel and Office 265 that follow the Modern Lifecycle Policy.
+(For details on the differences, see the Microsoft Lifecycle Policy home page.)

-A long list of Microsoft products have end-of-support dates in 2017: Windows Vista's final date for security updates was April 11, 2017, while Office 2007 support ends on October 10, 2017.
+A long list of Microsoft products have end-of-support dates in 2018.
+That comes on the heels of a similarly long list of products whose support ended in 207, including Windows Vista and Office 2007.

 Here's the rundown on commitments for currently supported client versions of Windows and Office, starting with the newest member of the family.

-Note: [This post has been completely updated and republished several times since its initial publication in 2013.
-Most recent update: April 10, 2018.]